warferik/AssemblyRunner/README.md

 C# Binary that is deseigned to encrypt, decrypt, as well as retreive over HTTP C# assemblies and execute in-memory on a target system.

-Overall goal was to be able to encrypt payload on attacker controlled system, transfer this binary, and then remotely retreive encrypted binary and execute in-memory on a target system.
+Overall goal was to be able to encrypt payload on attacker system, transfer this binary, and then remotely retreive encrypted binary and execute in-memory on a target system.

+If performed correctly, actual executed payload is never on-disk.

 Functionality